Documentation

 Specifying both arbitrary subdomains and arbitrary ports in a given origin pattern is prohibited:

 No other types of origin patterns are supported.
-In particular, a single asterisk is a prohibited origin pattern.
+In particular, an origin pattern consisting of a single asterisk is prohibited.
 If you want to allow (anonymous) access from all origins, use option FromAnyOrigin instead of this one.

 Also for security reasons, allowing arbitrary subdomains of a base domain that happens to be a public suffix is by default prohibited:

-If you need to deliberately allow arbitrary subdomains of a public suffix (danger!), you must also activate option github.com/jub0bs/fcors/risky.SkipPublicSuffixCheck.
-Any occurrence of such a prohibited origin pattern without activating option github.com/jub0bs/fcors/risky.SkipPublicSuffixCheck results in a failure to build the corresponding middleware.
+If you need to deliberately allow arbitrary subdomains of a public suffix (danger!), you must also activate option github.com/jub0bs/fcors/risky.DangerouslyTolerateSubdomainsOfPublicSuffixes.
+Any occurrence of such a prohibited origin pattern without activating option github.com/jub0bs/fcors/risky.DangerouslyTolerateSubdomainsOfPublicSuffixes results in a failure to build the corresponding middleware.

 func MaxAgeInSeconds ¶

-MaxAgeInSeconds configures a CORS middleware to intruct browsers to cache preflight responses for a maximum duration of delta seconds.
+MaxAgeInSeconds configures a CORS middleware to instruct browsers to cache preflight responses for a maximum duration of delta seconds.

 Specifying a max-age value of 0 instructs browsers to eschew caching of preflight responses altogether, whereas omitting to specify a max age causes browsers to cache preflight responses with a default max-age value of 5 seconds.